supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 ### Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).
+In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the **eShopOnWeb**

+**Task 1: (skip if done) Create and configure the team project**

+In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.

+   1. On your lab computer, in a browser window open your Azure DevOps organization.
+Click on **New Project**.
+Give your project the name **eShopOnWeb** and choose **Scrum** on the **Work Item process** dropdown.
+Click on **Create**

+ **Task 2: (skip if done) Import eShopOnWeb Git Repository**

+ In this task you will import the eShopOnWeb Git repository that will be used by several labs.

+   1. On your lab computer, in a browser window open your Azure DevOps organization and the previously created eShopOnWeb project.
+Click on **Repos>Files , Import**.
+On the **Import a Git Repository** window, paste the following URL https://github.com/MicrosoftLearning/eShopOnWeb.git and click on Import:

 ### Exercise 1: Import and run CI/CD Pipelines

 In this exercise, you will import and run the CI pipeline, configure the service connection with your Azure Subscription and then import and run the CD pipeline.

+In this task, you will create an eShopOnWeb Azure DevOps project to be used by several labs.

 #### Task 1: Import and run the CI pipeline